poplatek/payment-methods-book/mobilepay/README.md

 # MobilePay

-MobilePay is an application for iOS, Android and perhaps Windows phones that allows for payments using a mobile phone number instead of a bank account number or a credit card at hand.
+MobilePay is an application for iOS, Android and Windows phones that allows for payments using a mobile phone number instead of a bank account number or a credit card at hand.
 A credit card and a bank account number is needed during registration and bound to the mobile phone number during the registration process.
 During paying the credit card, which is not physically part of the payment process, is charged and the targeted bank account acts as the receiver of the payment.